 - It is strictly forbidden to hack the provided data or to exploit any unfair data leak that can improve the solution score.
 All attempts at making predictions for any test instance using information extracted from other test instances will result in disqualification.

 - Each team is obliged to provide a short report describing their final solution.
-The report must contain information such as the name of the team, the names of all team members, and a brief overview of the used approach.
-It should be submitted in the KnowledgePit submission system by April 24, 2022 (23:59 GMT).
+The report must contain information such as the name of the team, the names of all team members, the source code of the final solution, and a brief overview of the used approach.
+It should be submitted in the KnowledgePit submission system by April 30, 2023 (23:59 GMT).